Q: I’m interested in becoming an artisan at the artisans exchange. How do I go about getting my work in the shop?

 Q: It says that AE is able to terminate the relationship at any time.
 If this were to happen, it sounds like there is language that says that artwork may not be returned?
 (IX) I don’t think I’m reading that correctly.
 Could you please explain that?

-A: If we should terminate your contract (as you may notice, these contracts have no actual date of termination) we must try to set up an appointment to return your work at an agreeable time to both.
+A: If we should terminate your contract (as you may notice, these contracts have no actual date of termination) we must try to set up an appointment to return your work at an agreeable time to both parties.
 We must make a reasonable effort to do so.
-However, after 90 days, we may give up trying.
-It’s up to you at that point.
+However, after 90 days and a certified letter, we may give up trying & assume ownership.

 Current artisans- please use THIS FILE when you bring us new inventory.
 Thank you.